radanalyticsio/radanalyticsio.github.io/CONTRIBUTING.md

 their documentation for questions about the usage of jekyll features in your documents.

+## Review standards

+For most changes that are proposed to this repository you will simply need to get approval by another community member.
+This includes all changes that cover things like grammar/spelling updates, bug fixes, and smaller articles.

+When proposing larger changes (eg modifications to major style components, adding large tutorials, reorganizing content) you will need to get approval from 3 community members before a merge will occur.
+For convenience you may mention the `@radanalyticsio/radanalytics-io` team to get the attention of a larger group of reviewers.
+We recommend adding a reply comment to your review with text similar to `@radanalyticsio/radanalytics-io ptal` (ptal means "please take a look").

 ## Testing out your changes locally

 To test this site locally, you will need to have Ruby installed as well as the